Borgo Nuovo (Rome): Renaissance

 In the mid–15th century, at the beginning of the Renaissance, the connection between Rome and Saint Peter were secured by two ancient roads, Borgo Vecchio and Borgo Santo Spirito, both linking the Castle to the square in front of Old Saint Peter's Basilica.
 To raise the traffic capacity, another road leading to Saint Peter from Ponte Sant'Angelo was built by Pope Sixtus IV (r.
 1471–84) for the holy year of 1475: Borgo Sant'Angelo, also known from his founder as via Sistina.
 This path ran just south of the Passetto (the covered passage linking the Vatican with the Castle); anyway, also this road was not sufficient to solve the traffic problem.

-At the end of the 15th century, Alexander VI, whose power was at the time contested by several the noble Roman families and by French king Charles VIII (r.
+At the end of the 15th century, Alexander VI, whose power was at the time contested by several of the noble Roman families and by French king Charles VIII (r.
 1483–98) (who in 1494 had occupied the city, while the pope remained barricaded in the Castel Sant'Angelo), decided to restructure the citadel of Borgo and the castle.
 In this context, Castel Sant'Angelo assumed the role of hinge between the city and the citadel, and the need arose to build a straight road between the castle and the Apostolic Palace on the Vatican hill.
 During the last two Jubilees, which had taken place in 1450 and 1475, the enormous inflow of pilgrims had caused several traffic problems in the Borgo; because of that, in order to solve the problem, during the papal consistory of 16 November 1498 the pope gave the task to rationalize the paths which led to St. Peter, asking Cardinal Girolamo Riario to take the lead and consult experts.
 On 20 February 1499 the pope asked Riario: